kareemtiwari/TroveProject/README.md

 - **(file) package.json** -  metadata [dont edit]
 # Creating new pages
 ## Create the page
-Use Pug, static HTML, or build HTML inside the router script. which ever you are more comforatable using
+Use Pug, static HTML, or build HTML inside the router script. which ever you are more comforatable using, I tried pug, and I'm not sure that it is the right way to go, but I will still leave it as an option for now
 - for static page you just place your file in public, then it is available at http://localhost.com/filename.html
 - for pug pages see https://pugjs.org/api/getting-started.html
 ## Create a route